Mental Health & Quitting: Depression, Anxiety, and Recovery

 People at Higher Risk

-- A history of major depression or depressive episodes
+- A history of major depressive disorder or recurrent depression

 - Bipolar disorder

 This is not a reason to avoid quitting.
-It’s a reason to quit with medical support.
+It’s a reason to quit with proper medical support in place.

 Bupropion: The Medication That Does Double Duty

 Bupropion is sold under two brand names: Wellbutrin (as an antidepressant) and Zyban (as a smoking cessation aid).
-It’s the same drug.
+It is the same drug, used at the same doses.

 How It Works